 - be unmarried

-Attempts to discard things often bring up very strong and overwhelming emotions.
-So, the person hoarding often tends to put off or avoid making decisions about what can be thrown out.
+Attempts to discard things often bring up very strong emotions.
+The hoarding person often avoids making decisions about what to throw out.

 Signs of a hoarding disorder

 You might have a hoarding disorder if you:

 - keep or collect items that may have little or no monetary value